ruhui0806/FullstackOpenExercise/README.md

    31.03.2023: migrate to the new macbook

-   09.04.2023: working on main branch: finished exercises in part9.
+   09.04.2023: working on main branch: finished all exercises in part9.
 Ready for submission.